bctcs2023/bctcs2023.github.io/index.markdown

 ## Call for Talks

 If you would like to contribute a talk, please email a title, a brief abstract, and a very short bio to [the organisers](mailto:bctcs23@lists.cent.gla.ac.uk) by 3rd March 2023.
 Please specify whether you would prefer to give a 25 + 5 minute talk, or a 5 + 5 minute talk.
 Contributions from PhD students and early career researchers are particularly encouraged.
+There are no restrictions on the originality or publication status of submissions.
+There will be no formal proceedings either, but the abstracts will be available on the event website.
 The scope of "theoretical computer science" is intended to be interpreted broadly, so please ensure that your talk is accessible to other students who may not be specialists in your research topic.

 ## Registration